PySean/mutools/premutect/README.md

 ####reindex and mapqto0
 These two scripts are rather short.
-Both take the directory of bam files as their only positional arguments (invoked as ./reindex.py wham.bam)
+Both take the directory of bam files as their only positional arguments, so they can be invoked simply as ./reindex.py [directory] or ./mapqto0.py [directory]. reindex will leave a BAM index file for every BAM file in the directory, whereas mapqto0 will leave nothing extra, as it is rewriting each file.